CasparKielwein/Aaargh/Ancestries.md

 ### Discipline: Dwarven Resilience
 #### Lvl 1: Dwarven Resilience
-On your turn: As a reaction you can choose to spend one point of *Endurance* to regain hit points.
+On your turn: As a `Minnor Action` you can choose to spend one point of *Endurance* to regain hit points.
 #### Lvl 2: Tough as Nails
 When you use your Dwarven Resilience, you gain *Damage Resistance* until the end of your next turn.
 #### Lvl 2: Strength of the Earth